 Our mining operations are evaluated based on Adjusted EBITDAR, per-ton cash operating costs (defined as including all mining costs except depreciation, depletion, amortization, accretion on asset retirements obligations, and pass-through transportation expenses), and on other non-financial measures, such as safety and environmental performance.
-Adjusted EBITDAR is defined as net income attributable to the Company before the effect of net interest expense, income taxes, depreciation, depletion and amortization, the amortization of sales contracts, the accretion on asset retirement obligations, and reorganization items, net.
+Adjusted EBITDAR is defined as net income attributable to the Company before the effect of net interest expense, income taxes, depreciation, depletion and amortization, the amortization of sales contracts, the accretion on asset retirement obligations, and non-operating income (expense) including reorganization items, net.
 Adjusted EBITDAR may also be adjusted for items that may not reflect the trend of future results by excluding transactions that are not indicative of our core operating performance.
 Adjusted EBITDAR is not a measure of financial performance in accordance with generally accepted accounting principles, and items excluded from Adjusted EBITDAR are significant in understanding and assessing our financial condition.
 Therefore, Adjusted EBITDAR should not be considered in isolation, nor as an alternative to net income, income from operations, cash flows from operations or as a measure of our profitability, liquidity or performance under generally accepted accounting principles.
 Furthermore, analogous measures are used by industry analysts to evaluate the Company's operating performance.
 Investors should be aware that our presentation of Adjusted EBITDAR may not be comparable to similarly titled measures used by other companies.

-The following table shows operating results of continuing coal operations for the Predecessor periods January 1 through October 1, 2016 and the year ended December 31, 2015.
+The following table shows operating results of coal operations for the Predecessor periods January 1 through October 1, 2016:

 Predecessor

-January 1 through October 1, 2016 Year Ended December 31, 2015
+uary 1 through ctober 1, 2016

-Powder River Basin
+Powder River Basin ·

-Tons sold (in thousands) 54,911 108,481
+Tons sold (in thousands) 54,911

-Coal sales per ton sold \$ 13.01 \$ 13.15
+Coal sales per ton sold \$ 13.01

-Cash cost per ton sold \$ 10.95 \$ 10.54
+Cash cost per ton sold \$ 10.95

-Cash margin per ton sold \$ 2.06 \$ 2.61
+Cash margin per ton sold \$ 2.06

-Adjusted EBITDAR (in thousands) \$ 113,185 \$ 281,039
+Adjusted EBITDAR (in thousands) \$ 113,185

 Metallurgical

-Tons sold (in thousands) 6,692 8,352
+Tons sold (in thousands) 6,692

-Coal sales per ton sold \$ 53.15 \$ 66.62
+Coal sales per ton sold \$ 53.15

-Cash cost per ton sold \$ 51.40 \$ 58.36
+Cash cost per ton sold \$ 51.40

-Cash margin per ton sold \$ 1.75 \$ 8.26
+Cash margin per ton sold \$ 1.75

-Adjusted EBITDAR (in thousands) \$ 11,851 \$ 70,450
+Adjusted EBITDAR (in thousands) \$ 11,851

 Other Thermal

-Tons sold (in thousands) 5,181 9,764
+Tons sold (in thousands) 5,181

-Coal sales per ton sold \$ 36.16 \$ 37.32
+Coal sales per ton sold \$ 36.16

-Cash cost per ton sold \$ 30.28 \$ 28.01
+Cash cost per ton sold \$ 30.28

-Cash margin per ton sold \$ 5.88 \$ 9.31
+Cash margin per ton sold \$ 5.88

-Adjusted EBITDAR (in thousands) \$ 31,448 \$ 42,734
+Adjusted EBITDAR (in thousands) \$ 31,448